-You can illustrate Shared Hosting as living in an apartment where you have to share places such as the pool, yard, and parking lot.
-Your website will share the same resources, such as CPU, disk space, and memory with other users who are on the same shared hosting server.
+Imagine shared hosting as living in an apartment where you have to share places such as the pool, backyard, or a parking lot.
+In this case, your site will share the same resources, such as CPU, disk space, and memory with other users who are on the same shared hosting server.

 You can enjoy the pool when it is not crowded, yet you still have to anticipate when everyone goes in, and things get cramped — shared hosting is a lot like that.